9_Rendering 3D Scenes

 rotate_amount = self._rotate_speed / 180 * pi * delta_time

-# move the body in all directions
+# move the rig body in all directions

-if input.iskeypressed(self.KEY_MOVE_FORWARD):
+if input.is_key_pressed(self.KEY_MOVE_FORWARD):

 self.translate(0, 0, -move_amount)

-if input.iskeypressed(self.KEY_MOVE_BACKWARD):
+if input.is_key_pressed(self.KEY_MOVE_BACKWARD):

 self.translate(0, 0, move_amount)

-if input.iskeypressed(self.KEY_MOVE_LEFT):
+if input.is_key_pressed(self.KEY_MOVE_LEFT):

 self.translate(-move_amount, 0, 0)

-if input.iskeypressed(self.KEY_MOVE_RIGHT):
+if input.is_key_pressed(self.KEY_MOVE_RIGHT):

 self.translate( move_amount, 0, 0)

-if input.iskeypressed(self.KEY_MOVE_UP):
+if input.is_key_pressed(self.KEY_MOVE_UP):

 self.translate(0, move_amount, 0)

-if input.iskeypressed(self.KEY_MOVE_DOWN):
+if input.is_key_pressed(self.KEY_MOVE_DOWN):

 self.translate(0, -move_amount, 0)

-# turn the body left and right
+# turn the rib body left and right

-if input.iskeypressed(self.KEY_TURN_RIGHT):
+if input.is_key_pressed(self.KEY_TURN_RIGHT):

 self.rotate_y(-rotate_amount)

-if input.iskeypressed(self.KEY_TURN_LEFT):
+if input.is_key_pressed(self.KEY_TURN_LEFT):

 self.rotate_y( rotate_amount)